-The duration of an acute kidney & ureter stones episode comprises the trigger window and the post-trigger window, as shown in Exhibit 4.
+The duration of the HIV episode comprises the trigger window, as shown in Exhibit 4.
+The trigger window begins on the episode trigger start date and extends for an additional 179 days.
 Overall, the duration of the episode is referred to as the episode window.

-- Pre-trigger window: This episode has no pre-trigger window. - Trigger window: The trigger window spans the duration of the triggering encounter and associated hospitalization. - Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 30 days.
+- Pre-trigger window: This episode has no pre-trigger window. - Trigger window: The trigger window begins on the episode trigger start date and extends for an additional 179 days. - Post-trigger window: This episode has no post-trigger window.

-If a hospitalization begins on or before the 30th day of the post-trigger window and extends beyond the 30th day (i.e., is ongoing on the 31st day of the post-trigger window), then the post-trigger window is extended until discharge from the hospitalization.
-Extending the episode in this way may only occur once per window and does not lead to further extensions.
-See section 6 for the definition of hospitalization.
+If a hospitalization begins on or before the 180th day of the trigger window and extends beyond the 180th day (i.e., is ongoing on the 181st day of the trigger window), then the trigger window is extended until discharge from the hospitalization.
+Extending the episode in this way may only occur once per episode window and does not lead to further extensions.
+See the section 6 for the definition of hospitalization.

-EXHIBIT 4 - EXAMPLE OF DETERMINING THE EPISODE
+EXHIBIT 4 - EXAMPLE OF DETERMINING THE EPISODE DURATION